 - 63 percent believe it is very or extremely likely that campus officials would take action to address factors that may have led to the sexual assault or sexual misconduct on campus.

 Students were asked whether they have been a bystander to the occurrence of sexual assault or misconduct, and if so, the extent to which they intervened and the reason for their intervention decision.
 Overall, 7 percent of respondents have suspected that a friend may have been sexually assaulted.
 Among those who reported they suspected a friend had been sexually assaulted, 77 percent took some type of action, such as speaking to the friend or someone else to seek help.
 Overall, 9 percent of respondents reported they have witnessed a drunk person heading for a sexual encounter.
 Among those who reported being a witness, 73 percent indicated that they did nothing, with 18 percent saying they weren’t sure what to do, and 55 percent saying they did nothing for another reason.
 Overall, 8 percent of respondents indicated that they had witnessed someone acting in a sexually violent or harassing manner.
 Among those who witnessed this, 57 percent indicated that they did nothing, with 24 percent saying they weren’t sure what to do, and 33 percent saying they did nothing for another reason.

 Students were asked a series of questions related to their knowledge of policies related to sexual assault and sexual misconduct:

-- 43 percent said they were very or extremely knowledgeable about where to make a report if astudent or friend experienced sexual assault or sexual misconduct.
+- 33 percent said they were very or extremely knowledgeable about where to make a report if astudent or friend experienced a sexual assault or sexual misconduct.